department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

 - Go to a VA regional office and have a VA employee assist you.
 - Work with your school’s VA certifying official.
 This person is usually in the Registrar or Financial Aid office at the school of your choice.
-- Call 888-442-4551 (888-GI-BILL-1) from 8AM - 8PM ET, to have the application mailed to you.
+- Call 888-442-4551 (888-GI-BILL-1) from 8am - 7pm ET Mon - Fri, to have the application mailed to you.
 Fill it out and mail it to your VA regional claims processing office.

 </div>